BeingDot/scratchpad/golang.md

 - The length of a slice is the number of elements it contains
 - The capacity of a slice is the number of elements in the underlying array, counting from the first element in the slice
 - The range form of the for loop iterates over a slice or map
+- Go does not have classes.
+However, you can define methods on types.
+A method is a function with a special receiver argument
+- You can only declare a method with a receiver whose type is defined in the same package as the method.
+You cannot declare a method with a receiver whose type is defined in another package (which includes the built-in types such as int)
+- Methods with pointer receivers take either a value or a pointer as the receiver when they are called
+- An interface type is defined as a set of method signatures
+- Implicit interfaces decouple the definition of an interface from its implementation, which could then appear in any package without prearrangement
+- Interface under the hood can be thought of as a tuple with value & concrete type `(value, type)`
+- A nil interface value holds neither value nor concrete types.
+Calling a method on a nil interface is a run-time error because there is no type inside the interface tuple to indicate which concrete method to call
+- The interface type that specifies zero methods is known as the empty interface
+- An empty interface may hold values of any type.
+(Every type implements at least zero methods.)
+- Empty interfaces are used by code that handles values of unknown type.
+For example, fmt.Print takes any number of arguments of type interface{}
+- A goroutine is a lightweight thread managed by the Go runtime
+- Channels are a typed conduit through which you can send and receive values with the channel operator, `<-`
+- The select statement lets a goroutine wait on multiple communication operations
+- If we don't need communication & if we just want to make sure only one goroutine can access a variable at a time to avoid conflicts then we use `sync.Mutex`

 ## Syntax